What is a drawdown lifetime mortgage?

 A drawdown lifetime mortgage normally has a fixed sum of interest on each amount you borrow.

-Drawdown equity release interest rates can vary, so you'll need to speak to your adviser to get all the information you need before you make any decisions.
+Drawdown equity release interest rates can vary.
+You'll need to speak to your adviser to get all the information you need before you make any decisions.

-However, with a drawdown lifetime mortgage the amount you owe won't grow as quickly as a lump sum lifetime mortgage.
+But with a drawdown lifetime mortgage, the amount you owe won't grow as quickly as a lump sum lifetime mortgage.
 This is because you only pay interest on the money you've drawn down.

 Anything you owe is repaid once you die or go into long-term care.